epaitoo/wikipedia-edit-war-detector/README.md

 ## 👤 Author

-Eugene Paitoo
+**Eugene Paitoo**

 [LinkedIn](https://www.linkedin.com/in/eugene-paitoo/)

-## 🙏 Acknowledgments

-- Wikimedia Foundation for providing the EventStreams API
-- Spring/Apache Kafka communities
-- Built with Test-Driven Development methodology

 ---

 **⭐ Star this repo if you find it useful!**

----

-*Note: This is a learning/portfolio project demonstrating real-time stream processing, event-driven architecture, and production-grade Java development practices.*
+*This project demonstrates real-time stream processing, event-driven architecture, containerization, and production-grade Java development practices.*
-EOF